 Advance Care Planning

-If someone doesn’t have the mental capacity to carry out advance care planning then discussion with their family, Lasting Power of Attorney (LPA), GP, nurse or social worker can help determine what would be in your ‘Best Interests’.
+If someone doesn’t have the mental capacity to carry out advance care planning, then discussion with their family, Lasting Power of Attorney for Health and Welfare (LPA), GP, nurse or social worker can help determine what would be in your ‘Best Interests’.
 Best Interest Meetings are formal gatherings designed to support decision-making on behalf of individuals who lack the capacity to make decisions themselves.

 These meetings are governed by the principles outlined in the Mental Capacity Act, which emphasise the importance of acting in the individual’s best interests, considering their past and present wishes, feelings, beliefs, and values.